Sergeyir/HardProcessesLO/README.md

 Or by installing it in .tar.gz format from https://www.lhapdf.org/pdfsets.html and extracting it into $LHAPDF_PATH/share/LHAPDF directory.

+In the current repository example NNPDF31_lo_as_0118 pdf set is used, so install it as well to test if everything works fine.

 Python environment should work fine after the last step.
 If you need to use C++ for this project run

 ```sh